SoftwareDevEngResearch/pyplume/README.md

   def mdot(t,fcn=None):
     return (self.reactors[fcn.ridx].mass / self.residenceTime(t))
 ```

- where reaction occurs is fed to the exhaust via a `MassFlowController`.
-The exhaust reactors remaining then include entrainment and mass flow via `MassFlowController`.
-This is controlled by a specified residence time function as a function of time.

-0unctions can be specified for inlet mass flow and entrainment mass flow as a function of time.
-Continuity is then used in a simple manner to control the flow of mass between the exhaust network.
-This can be controlled to some extent via the adjacency matrix supplied called `connects`.
+Finally, the entrainment functions are connected to the specified reactors via a provided entrainment function.
+These functions are ultimately controlled by the residence time function provided.
+The goal of this connection method was to implement and maintain a simple form of continuity that provided a less well mixed scenario.

 #### Creating model object